 Good-bye warm sun, hello cooler days.
 As we push deeper into the colourful season of fall, there are ways to prepare your house so it’s ready for the winter.

+Not only that but you could save on unnecessary home insurance claims.
 Refer to the checklist below to get started.

 Your Fall Checklist

 - Clean your eavestroughs and downspouts to ensure proper drainage

 - Repair damage on the outside of your home, including cracks or storm damage